Discover what's on around Naracoorte

 Comfort Food Cabaret

-Thursday, June 30, Naracoorte Town Hall, 7.30pm, an evening of live music, award-winning cabaret and delectable foot tastings.
-For more information visit countryarts.org.au or phone 7078 6173.
+Thursday, June 30, Naracoorte Town Hall, 7.30pm, evening of music, award-winning cabaret and delectable foot tastings.
+For information visit countryarts.org.au or phone 7078 6173.

 DANCE ALL NIGHT